greenelab/text_mined_hetnet_manuscript/manuscript.md

 Filling out knowledge bases via manual curation can be an arduous and erroneous task [@UdzvLgBM].
 As the rate of publications increases manual curation becomes an infeasible approach.
-Data programming, a paradigm that uses label functions a means to speed up the annotation process, can be used as a solution for this problem.
+Data programming, a paradigm that uses label functions as a means to speed up the annotation process, can be used as a solution for this problem.
-A problem with this paradigm is creating a useful label function takes significant amount of time.
+A problem with this paradigm is that creating a useful label function takes a significant amount of time.
-We tested the feasibility of reusing label functions as a way to speed up the process of creating label functions.
+We tested the feasibility of reusing label functions as a way to speed up the  label function creation process.
-Based on our findings, we conclude that label functions can be reused across edge types.
+We conclude that label function re-use across edge types can increase performance when there are certain constraints on the number of functions re-used.
+More sophisticated methods of reuse may be able to capture many of the advantages and avoid many of the drawbacks.
 Adding more relavant label functions can increase overall performance.
 The discriminative model, under this paradigm, has a tendency to overfit to predictions of the generative model.
 We recommend implementing regularization techniques such as drop out and weight decay to combat this issue.

 This work sets up the foundation for creating a common framework that mines text to create edges.
-Within this framework we would continuously ingest new knowledge as novel findings are published, while providing a single confidence scores for an edge by consolidating sentence scores.
+Within this framework we would continuously ingest new knowledge as novel findings are published, while providing a single confidence score for an edge by consolidating sentence scores.
-Unlike existing hetnets like Hetionet where text-derived edges generally cannot be exactly attributed to excerpts from literature [@O21tn8vf; @L2B5V7XC], our approach would annotate each edge with its source sentences.
+Different from existing hetnets like Hetionet where text-derived edges generally cannot be exactly attributed to excerpts from literature [@O21tn8vf; @L2B5V7XC], our approach would annotate each edge with its source sentences.
 In addition, edges generated with this approach would be unencumbered from upstream licensing or copyright restrictions, enabling openly licensed hetnets at a scale not previously possible [@4G0GW8oe; @137tbemL9; @1GwdMLPbV].
-Accordingly, we plan to use this framework to create a robust multi-edge extractor via multitask learning  [@GeCe9qfW] to construct continuously updating literature-derived hetnets.
+Accordingly, we plan to use this framework to create a robust multi-edge extractor via multitask learning [@9Jo1af7Z] to construct continuously updating literature-derived hetnets.

 ## Supplemental Information

-This manuscript along with supplemental information are available at <https://greenelab.github.io/text_mined_hetnet_manuscript/>.
+This manuscript and supplemental information are available at <https://greenelab.github.io/text_mined_hetnet_manuscript/>.
+Source code for this work is available under open licenses at: <https://github.com/greenelab/snorkeling/>.

 ## Acknowledgements

-The authors would like to thank Christopher Re's group at Stanford Univeristy, especially Alex Ratner and Steven Bach, for their assistance with this project.
+The authors would like to thank Christopher Ré's group at Stanford Univeristy, especially Alex Ratner and Steven Bach, for their assistance with this project.
 We also want to thank Graciela Gonzalez-Hernandez for her advice and input with this project.
 This work was support by [Grant GBMF4552](https://www.moore.org/grant-detail?grantId=GBMF4552) from the Gordon Betty Moore Foundation.